Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Introduction

 \section{Introduction}

 Geometric representations of graphs, and intersection graphs in particular, are widely studied both for their practical applications and motivations, and for their interesting theoretical and structural properties.
-It is often the case that NP-hard optimization problems for general graphs can be solved, or at least approximated, in polynomial time on such graphs.
-Classical examples are the {\sc Independent set}, {\sc Clique} or {\sc Coloring} problems for interval graphs, one of the oldest intersection-defined classes of graphs \cite{interval}.
+It is often the case that optimization problems, that are NP-hard for general graphs, can be solved, or at least approximated, in polynomial time on geometric intersection graphs.
+Classical examples are the {\sc Independent set}, {\sc Clique}, or {\sc Coloring} problems for interval graphs, one of the oldest intersection-defined classes of graphs \cite{interval}.
 The former two problems remain polynomially solvable in circle and polygon-circle graphs, while the last one already becomes NP-complete.
-For definitions and more results about these issues, as well as some possible applications, the interested reader is referred to the work of Golumbic \cite{Golumbic}, McKee and McMorris \cite{McKMcM}, and Spinrad \cite{Spinrad}.
+For definitions and more results about these issues, as well as some possible applications, the interested reader is referred to the works of Golumbic \cite{Golumbic}, McKee and McMorris \cite{McKMcM}, and Spinrad \cite{Spinrad}.